Nikolas-Charalambidis/conference-talks/spring-one.md

 ### Rating ⭐⭐⭐⭐☆
 - ✅ Informative overview of what is ElasticSearch capable of, although, the live demo is impossible to follow but still impressive
-- ⛔ The way result popularity in real-time was updated from Kafka was not really clearly explained, it's not clear why Kafka figures in the demo if an easier approach could be used and the title is misleading then, data structure could be shown as not everybody has experience with ElasticSearch (all because I guess mostly caused by of lack of time), I can't extract the gist or quote of the talk into the header
+- ⛔ The way result popularity in real-time was updated from Kafka was not really clearly explained, it's not clear why Kafka figures in the demo if an easier approach could be used and the title is misleading then, data structure could be shown as not everybody has experience with ElasticSearch (all because I guess mostly caused by of lack of time)

 _____